vitopedro/expandit-challenge/README.md

 - The file upload is completely missing
 - The frontend can use a better design, this was made this way to show off all functionalities of the challenge and not really taking user experience into consideration
+- There are tests missing due to time constrains and lack my experience in implementing them